skramm/gift-for-html/README.md

 ## Testing

-A sample question is included.
+A sample file holding a single question is included in repo.
-To make sure to understand what it does, enter:
+To make sure you understand what it does, enter:
 ```
 $ gift-for-html.sh sample1.src
 ```